Dradeon/Capstone-Design-Project-SP2024/README.md

 # Capstone-Design-Project-SP2024

+It is recommended to use Visual Studio Code or Anaconda to run this notebook.

+## To run code within the Jupyter Notebook

+1. Make sure to have [Python](https://www.python.org/) and PIP installed

-To install dependencies run ```pip install -r requirements.txt```
+2. To install dependencies run ```pip install -r requirements.txt```

-## Setup
-In the directory create the test_data directory if you don't have it.
-You will insert the csv file into that folder.
+3. You should be ready to run the code within the notebook.